rn10950/RetroZilla/README.txt

 	4. Change to the mozilla directory (cd mozilla).

-	5. Run Mozilla with the following run script:
+	5. Run RetroZilla with the following run script:

 	  ./mozilla

-    To hook up Mozilla complete with icon to the GNOME Panel, follow these steps:
+    To hook up RetroZilla complete with icon to the GNOME Panel, follow these steps:

 	1. Click the GNOME Main Menu button, open the Panel menu, and then open the Add to Panel submenu and choose Launcher.

-	2. Right-click the icon for Mozilla on the Panel and enter the following command: directory_name./mozilla
+	2. Right-click the icon for RetroZilla on the Panel and enter the following command: directory_name./mozilla

 	where directory_name is the name of the directory you downloaded mozilla to.
-For example, the default directory that Mozilla suggests is /usr/local/mozilla.
+For example, the default directory that RetroZilla suggests is /usr/local/mozilla.

 	3. Type in a name for the icon, and type in a comment if you wish.